mrJean1/PyGeodesy/README.rst

-to simplify_ or linearize a path of *LatLon* points (or a `NumPy array`_), including implementations of the `Ramer-Douglas-Peucker`_, the `Visvalingam-Whyatt`_ and the `Reumann-Witkam`_ algorithms and modified versions of the former and classes to interpolate_ the height of *LatLon* points and several *Geoid* models.
+to simplify_ or linearize a path of *LatLon* points (or a `NumPy array`_), including implementations of the `Ramer-Douglas-Peucker`_, the `Visvalingam-Whyatt`_ and the `Reumann-Witkam`_ algorithms and modified versions of the former.
+Other classes interpolate_ the height of *LatLon* points and several *Geoid* models or calculate various Hausdorff_ distances.

 Installation
 ============